Shirley Knot the Siren

 from the coco palm family.
 Ole!

-Now, I bet you think I’m pretty unique as a siren on land?
+(Conspiring tone) Now, I bet you think I’m pretty unique as a siren on land?
 Which, of course, I am!
-But, I’d like to introduce you to the oyster because any oyster can make a pearl, right?
-So, like a grain of sand in an oyster – women just get better with age… as well as wiser… oh, and, tastier, too!
+But I’d like to introduce you to, my friend, the oyster because any oyster can make a pearl, right?
+Women are like oysters at 1st they might be a bit tough to crack, but once you get to know them, you realise there’s a pearl inside.
+Be careful, though – try to rush them and you might get salt water in your eye, oh, and they offer a tasty dish, too!

 Que track 8